candicemilburn/microbloglite-capstone-starter/README.md

 ```

 ---
-This is a css code it helped maked my animated landing page position to the background of my elements with "z-index"!
+This is a css code it helped make my animated landing page position to the background of my elements with "z-index"!
 ---
 ## This is how my website looks:
 ![Website](https://github.com/candicemilburn/microbloglite-capstone-starter/blob/main/images/ps1.png)